Get the ArenaCoach Desktop App

 Worst Matchups

-Frost Mage wins with 10 3v3 compositions above 50% win rate (rank 7 of 30 specs with winning comps).
-That is a high number of winning comps.
+Frost Mage wins with 58 3v3 comps above 50% win rate, rank 16 of 34 specs with winning comps.

 Best Compositions